quadvvvv/ModelEarth-feed/README.md

 ## Contributions

-Contributions to the Video-Player React Project are welcome!
+Contributions to the Feed-Player React Project are welcome!
 If you have any improvements, bug fixes, or additional features in mind, feel free to fork this repository, make your changes, and submit a pull request.

 ## License